Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 If you did this in `HTML`, you’d just get a paragraph with the text, ‘`Hi there, {this.state.displayName}`’.
 Because you’re using `JSX`, anything between the curly braces will be interpreted as executable JavaScript by React and evaluated as such.

-You’ll also notice a call to a class property called `state`.
+Notice a call to a class property called `state`.
 Each component has access to its `state` and its `local storage`.
 You can store values in a `state` as well as retrieve them, which is what you’re doing here.

 Your line, `{this.state.displayName}` is really saying ‘get me the `displayName` value out of this component’s `state`’.

-You haven't added your `state `yet, so let’s do that now.
+You haven't added your `state `yet, so do that now.

 ### Add State to Your app

-Within a class-based component, just like a regular JavaScript class, you’ll want to initialize any state values in the constructor.
+Within a class-based component, just like a regular JavaScript class, you want to initialize any state values in the constructor.

 ```
 constructor(props) {